Medical expert of the article

 - Various nuts and seeds.

-- Green tea, compote and jelly (unsweetened), juices from fruits and vegetables, mineral water.
+- Green teas, compote and jelly (unsweetened), fruit and vegetable juices, mineral water.

 - Bread.